CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 ### 2 2 Unauthorized access to vulnerable areas of the home workplace

-Rooms in a home-based workplace where sensitive information is kept and processed, or where vulnerable equipment is located, become vulnerable spaces.
+Domestic workplaces where sensitive information is kept and processed, or where vulnerable equipment is located, become vulnerable spaces.
 If unauthorized persons can enter these rooms unattended, the confidentiality, integrity and availability of the data and information located there is considerably jeopardized.

 ** Examples **

-* An employee had set up a separate study at home but did not complete it consistently.
+* One employee had set up a separate study at home but did not complete it consistently.
 When the toddlers were left unattended, they played in the unfastened study.
 Important documents were used as a basis for painting.
 * When a coworker at the domestic workplace was engrossed in a project work, he got a surprising visit.
 While he was making coffee in the kitchen, the visitor wanted to do some quick research on the computer while the computer was not locked up and inadvertently infected it with malicious software.
 ### 2 3 Impairment of IT use due to unfavorable working conditions at the home workplace

-A non-ergonomic home-based workplace or an unfavorable working environment can result in undisturbed work or a lack of optimal use of IT.
+A non-ergonomic workplace or an unfavorable working environment can result in undisturbed work or a lack of optimal use of IT.
 The disturbances range from noise or heavy traffic to unfavorable lighting and poor ventilation.
 As a result, work processes are restricted and employee potential is used insufficiently.
 There may also be errors in the work, the integrity of data can be reduced.

 ### 2 4 Unsecured file and disk transport